nisukapalli/RateMyResidential/README.md

 ## Description

 This app is a service for rating and reviewing on-campus housing and dining options at UCLA.
 Users are able to leave reviews in various categories, search for dorm buildings, and maintain a list of their preferred housing options.
+While platforms like Reddit have threads discussing UCLA's housing and dining options, they tend to be scattered across many posts, requiring students to search for specific questions they have.
+The purpose of this web app is to provide a consolidated location that facilitates finding and making reviews and ratings.
 RateMyResidential is inspired by Bruinwalk, a website that features anonymous student reviews of professors and classes at UCLA.
-Moreover, while platforms like Reddit have threads discussing UCLA's housing and dining options, they tend to be scattered across many posts, requiring students to search for specific questions they have.
-This web app provides a consolidated location that facilitates finding and making reviews and ratings.

 ## Key Features